-The College shares a 40-acre campus in Scotch Plains at 1776 Raritan Road, Scotch Plains with the Union County Vocational Technical Schools and the John H. Stamler Police Academy.
-Union County College operates a 65,000 sq. ft. building that provides classrooms, lecture hall, seminar and conference rooms, allied health and science laboratories, library, faculty and administrative offices, dining room and Campus Center.
+The College shares a 40-acre campus located at 1776 Raritan Road with the Union County Vocational Technical Schools and the John H. Stamler Police Academy.
+Union County College operates two buildings that include classrooms, lecture hall, seminar and conference rooms, allied health and science laboratories, faculty and administrative offices, dining room and Campus